MSO03/matrix-operations/README.md

 The library consists of the following key components:

-- **Matrix**: An abstract class providing a foundation for both sequential and parallel matrix implementations.
+- **matrix**: An abstract class providing a foundation for both sequential and parallel matrix implementations.
 It includes common matrix operations as abstract methods.

-- **MatrixFactory**: A factory class for creating instances of the matrix.
+- **matrixFactory**: A factory class for creating instances of the matrix.
 It includes methods for creating sequential or parallel matrices with specific dimensions or from a given 2D array.

-- **SequentialMatrix**: A concrete implementation of the matrix with sequential computation for basic operations.
+- **sequentialMatrix**: A concrete implementation of the matrix with sequential computation for basic operations.

-- **ParallelMatrix**: A concrete implementation of the matrix with parallel computation for enhanced performance.
+- **parallelMatrix**: A concrete implementation of the matrix with parallel computation for enhanced performance.

-- **MatrixMain**: The main class providing a command-line interface for users to interact with the MatrixLib functionalities.
+- **main**: The main class provides a command-line interface for users to interact with the matrixLib functionalities.
 It prompts users to input matrix dimensions, select matrix operations (addition, subtraction, multiplication, or Hadamard product), and displays the result.

 ## Getting Started